 As mentioned earlier, one of the main ways you can induce autophagy through your diet is by limiting the amount of time you eat.
+Fasting to tighten your skin is a proven method.
 Experts agree that the autophagy process initiates in humans after 18-20 hours of fasting, with max benefits occurring once the 48-72 hour mark has been reached.

 While fasting for three straight days seems daunting, doing intermittent fasts will still give you benefits, but periodically you should consider a longer fast.
 Here is an autophagy fasting timeline:

 - 12 hours - Your body enters ketosis